‘It changed my life when I found out what I was good at.

-What is a REAL lesson?
+What is REAL?

 REAL stands for Relationships, Esteem, Aspiration and Lifestyle.
 REAL lessons provide space for young people to explore real-life issues that concern them; for example ‘body image and the media’, ‘what makes me unique’, or the ‘consequences of sexting’.

-How does a REAL lesson work?
+How does a REAL workshop work?

-What is different about REAL lessons?
+What is different about REAL?

 REAL lessons don’t tell young people what they should think, nor do they provide fixed answers to any of the questions they raise.
 Instead, they offer space to hear, watch, think and explore.
 They bring a variety of facts and opinions from a number of different sources.
 REAL lessons allow young people to form their own opinions and draw their own conclusions.

-Why are REAL lessons important?
+Why is REAL important?

 ‘The boys shared the pressure they felt to joke about sex.
 And they challenged the girls about the way they discussed boys critically and made them feel inadequate.
 It was an honest discussion, and hopefully, fruitful for everyone involved.
 But importantly, it made me realise how precious these spaces are, where discussion and questions encourage openness and honesty, and may lead to more positive relationships in future.’
 Hayley, Soulscape workshop leader remembers a REAL lesson moment.